 “Wisely wry…a refreshing mix of the real and romantic.”
 Jazzwise Magazine

-“Her skill as a songwriter and honesty as a performer shine through on April Song.”
-Mercury Prize Recommends
+“Her skill as a songwriter and honesty as a performer shine through” Mercury Prize Recommends

 “Especially talented” The Daily Telegraph